Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Conjecture on quantum computation

-In extending the conjecture, we note that the degree of quantum speedup depends on the magnitude of $M$ [see Sec.~\ref{sec:spdup-Grover}].
+In extending the conjecture, we note that the degree of quantum speedup depends on the magnitude of $M$ [see \S\ref{sec:spdup-Grover}].
 We here consider the case where

 where $m$ is a constant, independent of $L$.
-In this case, the degree of quantum speedup is similar to the case of $M=1$ [see Sec.~\ref{sec:spdup-Grover}], and hence seems significant.
+In this case, the degree of quantum speedup is similar to the case of $M=1$ [see \S\ref{sec:spdup-Grover}], and hence seems significant.

-We extend the conjecture of Sec.~\ref{subsec:conj} simply by replacing the condition {\em `if the quantum computer achieves exponential speedup'} with the relaxed condition {\em `if the quantum computer achieves exponential speedup or it solves the quantum search problem using Grover's algorithm for the case of Eq.~(\ref{eq:M=large})}'.
+We extend the conjecture of \S\ref{subsec:conj} simply by replacing the condition {\em `if the quantum computer achieves exponential speedup'} with the relaxed condition {\em `if the quantum computer achieves exponential speedup or it solves the quantum search problem using Grover's algorithm in the case of eq.~(\ref{eq:M=large})}'.

-\section{Analytic results for Grover's quantum search algorithm}
+\section{Analytic Results for Grover's Quantum Search Algorithm}

-In this section, we show that the extended conjecture of Sec.~\ref{sec:conj-Grover} is correct for Grover's algorithm.
+In this section, we show that the extended conjecture of \S\ref{sec:conj-Grover} is correct for Grover's algorithm.